Lewis Hamilton reigns in Spain

 Spaniards Carlos Sainz, of Renault, and two-time champion Fernando Alonso for McLaren finished seventh and eighth.

-Mexican Sergio Perez of Force India made a late overtaking move on Sauber's Charles Leclerc for ninth, but it had been another impressive drive by the young Monagesque, who was involved in a great early battle with home hero Alonso.
+Mexican Sergio Perez of Force India made a late overtaking move on Sauber's Charles Leclerc for ninth, but it had been another impressive performance by the young Monegasque, who was involved in a great early battle with home hero Alonso.

+Hamilton will go to the next round in the iconic venue of Monte Carlo with a spring in his step after an imperious drive, registering several lap records as he built his winning lead.

+"That's more like it guys, great job," he told his team at race finish, having previously vented his frustrations after a slow start to the season with arch-rival Vettel leading up until the previous round in Baku.